 Everitt’s fourth season (1992) worked out better for him and for Michigan.
 Steve started all twelve games.
 He was healthy and played at a very high level for the entire season.
 He earned his fourth varsity letter and helped Michigan to an excellent season.
 The Wolverines finished the year with a record of 9-0-3.
 Their conference record of 6 wins, 0 losses and 2 ties earned them a second straight conference championship.
 It was also Coach Moeller’s third consecutive championship.
 Oh, by the way, Steve earned first team All-Conference honors and won Michigan’s Hugh Rader Award as the Best Lineman for the 1992 season.

 Steve Everitt was an excellent player on some outstanding Michigan teams.
 He was part of a Big Ten Championship team during all four of his years at Michigan.
 He finished his career with four varsity letters, 35 starts, two important team awards and All-Big Ten honors in his final season.
 Steve went on to enjoy a successful eight year career in the NFL with four teams from 1993 to 2000.
-Today is a good day to wish Steve Everitt a very Happy Birthday!
-Thanks for your contributions to the great history of Michigan Football!
-Go Blue!
+Today is a good day to appreciate Steve Everitt’s contributions to the great history of Michigan Football.
+Happy Birthday Steve and Go Blue!